So here it is, the bare and naked truth of nursing. Bums, boobs and basic truths.

 MONDAY AM.

 9am.
 Interview is in thirty minutes and I’m convinced I’m unlikely to get the job, but I have to try.
 I need to get back into acute nursing after ten years in the wilderness.
-Truth be told, I have been nursing in old people’s homes, private homes and all sorts of private nursing, whilst looking after my children until they are old enough to fend for themselves at school.
-In my time I have tried all sorts of positions (jobs) and now is time to return to what I really want to do, back to looking after people and diseases, it is after all what I have been trained to do.
+Truth be told, I have been nursing in old people’s homes, private homes and all sorts of private nursing, whilst looking after my children until they now old old enough to fend for themselves at school.
+In my time I have tried all sorts of positions (jobs) and now is the right time to return to what I really want to do, back to looking after people and diseases, it is after all what I have been trained to do.
+I needed this.
+I had to prove I was still a nurse, not just a mother.

 The interview seemed to go well and the manager of the ward was young, dynamic and seemed very wise, with a wicked sense of humour.
 If I get to work here I truly believe I will thoroughly enjoy the experience and learn so much more.